argonne-lcf/user-guides/docs/aurora/workflows/smartsim.md

 python -m venv --clear /path/to/_ssim_env --system-site-packages source /path/to/_ssim_env/bin/activate
 ```
-Is is recommended that the venv is installed in a user's project space on the Flare parallel file system.
+It is recommended that the venv is installed in a user's project space on the Flare parallel file system.

 Install SmartSim
 ```bash